Supplement: ODE Plugin Explanation¶

 }

-Next is the source code for createGeometry, which sets the shape data.
-Shape data is described in a hierarchical structure within a Shape object.
+Next is the source code for createGeometry that sets shape data.
+Shape data is described in a hierarchical structure within Shape objects.

 void ODELink::createGeometry(ODEBody* odeBody)